vijai-veerapandian/myweather-app/README.md

 2. **Docker Compose Commands**: Include commands to start and stop the application using Docker Compose.
 3. **Services**: Describe the services (React frontend, Redis, PostgreSQL, backend server) and their configurations.
 4. **Logging**: Explain the logging configuration.
-5. **Additional Information**: Ensure the .env file is not committed to version control.
+5. **Additional Information**: Ensure the .env file is not committed to version control.( Here I have commited just quick application validation)

 These updates to the README.md file will provide clear instructions on how to set up and run the application, as well as how to manage environment variables and logging.